hubmapconsortium/documentation/docs/Publications/index.md

 ## Prerequisites
 1. The Globus organization associated with your Globus user account must be a “Data Provider” group.
 If you previously submitted data to the HuBMAP Data Portal, that will be the case.
 If not, please contact the [HuBMAP Helpdesk](mailto:help@hubmapconsortium.org).
 2. Your data needs to be prepared according to the instructions included in the “Upload Files” section of this document.
 The process of preparing the data for a publication page is the same as preparing any other dataset for upload to the portal.
-The “assay type” in this case is “publication”.
+The “assay type” in this case is “publication.”
 See the [metadata and directory schemas](https://hubmapconsortium.github.io/ingest-validation-tools/publication/) for a publication.